lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       color: text-dark
     subtitle: Where Rivers Meet Mountains
     text: >+
-      Venture into the wild heart of Laojun Mountain, where rivers carve their paths through ancient forests and peaks pierce the sky.
+      Venture into the wild heart of Laojun Mountains, where rivers carve their paths through ancient forests and peaks pierce the sky.
 This journey takes you from the mighty Yangtze's bend to the hidden valleys and alpine meadows of Laojun.
 Immerse yourself in the vibrant cultures of the Naxi,